 What is your 5 year plan?

-Before I launch into her answer to the “What is your 5-year plan?”, let me try and explain what I am looking for when I ask this question based feedback from hundreds of hiring managers.
+Before I launch into her answer to the “What is your 5-year plan?”, let me try to explain what I am looking for when I ask this question-based feedback from hundreds of hiring managers.

 When I ask “What is your 5 year plan?”, what I am looking for is “purpose” and “direction”.
 Specifically, I will weed out candidates who do NOT have a plan.
 A lot of readers will say that culling candidates because they don’t have an answer is harsh and typical of an arrogant and self-righteous recruiter.
 Guilty as charged, just hear me out and listen to my logic.
 Comments welcome below.

 You are on one of the first couple of dates with Mr. Potentially Right, and we ask all the normal questions:

 First date questions:

 - What is your sign?

 - Do you have any brothers or sisters?